3mdeb/blog.3mdeb.com/source/_posts/2014-08-07-debugging-coreboot-for-qemu-armv7-vexpress-a9-emulated-mainboard.markdown

 ```

 Obviously qemu complains on value in R15 (PC - Program Counter), which is the
 address of current instruction (like EIP in x86).

-After digging a while I
-figured out that I am unable to narrow down the problem.
-Mainly because I
+Stepping through assembler instructions using cross-compiled debugger
-cannot find issuer of instruction that cause problem.
-Namely:
+(`util/crossgcc/xgcc/bin/armv7-a-eabi-gdb`) points to:

 ```
 0x6001024f:  ldmia.w sp!, {r2, r3, r4, r5, r6, r7, r9, r10, r11, pc}
 ```

-This instruction cause that PC goes to 0 and then run instruction from zeroed
+This instruction cause that PC goes to 0x0 and then run instruction from zeroed
 memory, which in ARM instructions means:

 ```